uniworld-io/developer-docs/website/blog/2022-06-17-UniChain-Release-Version-2.0.7.md

 The release package can be [downloaded here](https://github.com/uniworld-io/unichain-core/releases/tag/v2.0.7)

 The update will be done through a network proposal.
 We recommend all running nodes to update to this version as soon as possible.
+After switching to new version, the blockchain nodes running the old version may be disconnected and cannot sync with the network

 ### How to upgrade to new version
 The steps below describe how to upgrade UniChain to the new version